aqigif/aqigif/README.md

-Aqil G is App Developer based in Jakarta, Indonesia with 6+ years experience.
+Aqil G is App Developer with 6+ years experience based in Jakarta, Indonesia.